Posts List

 A Guide to Implementing ActivityPub in a Static Site (or Any Website) - Part 4

 In this blog post, we will explain how to generate the outbox and notes, ready to be shared in the Fediverse.
 You can also navigate the other parts of this series here.
 Overview In the previous blog post, we created the actor endpoint as a static file.
 As explained there, this file has a pointer to the outbox, which is a collection of notes.
-A note in the ActivityPub protocol represents an activity, such as a toot, photo, comment, etc.
+A note in the ActivityPub protocol represents an activity, such as a toot, photo, comment, etc. (hence the “Activity” in ActivityPub), and in our case, it will be the representation of a blog post.

 A Guide to Implementing ActivityPub in a Static Site (or Any Website) - Part 3